kawarimidoll/deno-diplodocus/docs/index.md

 # Diplodocus

-Diplodocus is Static Assets Serving System for
+Diplodocus is Static Assets Serving System only for [Deno Deploy](https://deno.com/deploy).
-[Deno Deploy](https://deno.com/deploy).

 "Diplodocus" sounds like "Deploy docs" a little...?